ServicePilot Agents

 Check if an Agent is being used

-1. Using a user with administrative privileges, log in to ServicePilot |
+- Using a user with admin privileges, log in to ServicePilot.

-2. Open SETUP > Agents |
+- Open SETUP > Agents.

-3. If an Agent is not used, the status is be yellow meaning that it is not configured.
+- If an Agent is not used, the status is yellow meaning that it is not configured.
 If the Agent is still being used, clicking on the blue magnifying glass will show the Agent details including the Agent data.
-This will list the resources that are currently using this Agent. |
+This will list the resources that are currently using this Agent.

-Uninstalling a ServicePilot Windows Agent
+ServicePilot Agent uninstallation

 To uninstall a ServicePilot Windows Agent successfully, make sure that it is stopped before removing it.

-1. Stop the ServicePilotAgent service |
+- Stop the ServicePilotAgent service.

-3. Uninstall the ServicePilot Agent from the Windows Programs and Features control panel |
+- Uninstall the ServicePilot Agent from the Windows Programs and Features control panel.

-5. Optional: if you do not want to re-install a ServicePilot Agent then you may remove the HKEY_LOCAL_MACHINE\SOFTWARE\ServicePilot Technologies registry key |
+C:\Program Files\ServicePilotdirectory if you do not want to keep the Agent logs. - Optional: if you do not want to re-install a ServicePilot Agent then you may remove the

 Make sure that the ServicePilot Linux Agent is not used before removing it.